theogroup/ogroup.net/src/_drafts/2017-08-25-the-best-of-seattle-love--o-group-west.md

 image: /uploads/unnamed-9.png
 description:
 intro_markdown: >-
-  If you don’t know, now you know that The O Group has an endless curiosity and appreciation for delicious culinary and cultural experiences.
-Today, we explore our new neighborhood through the eyes of Seattle local and our CCO Daymon Bruck.
+  If you don’t know, &nbsp;The O Group has an endless curiosity and appreciation for delicious culinary and cultural experiences.
+Today, we explore Seattle and the neighborhoods around our new west coast office through the eyes of a
+  local: &nbsp;our CCO, Daymon Bruck.

   Sit back and enjoy the ride…

+  &nbsp;
 sections:
   - text_markdown: >-
       **The Best of Local Seattle&nbsp;**